James Sutton

 PERSONAL STATEMENT

-To quote legendary Ohio State criminologist Simon Dinitz, I am interested in "the mad, the bad, and the different," as well as the social circumstances, institutions, and broader societal forces that pertain to crime, justice, and victimization.
-Some general themes that I have often focused on over the years in my teaching, research, and community service include interpersonal violence, vulnerable populations, and deviance.
+To quote legendary Ohio State criminologist Simon Dinitz, I am interested in "the mad, the bad, and the different."
+I additionally focus on understanding the social circumstances, institutions, and broader societal forces that pertain to crime, justice, and victimization.
+Some general themes that I have frequently engaged with over the years in my teaching, research, and community service include interpersonal violence, vulnerable populations, crimes of the powerful, and deviance.

-When I was an advanced graduate student, I served as the Project Manager for a research team that collected interview and official data from adult male prisoners.
-My published works have examined a range of topics, including sexual assault in prison, gangs, prison ethnography, state corporate offending, and the use of life events calendars to improve the reliability and validity of self-reported interview data.
-Some of the journals that my work has appeared in include the Journal of Criminal Justice, the Journal of Quantitative Criminology, Deviant Behavior, Criminal Justice Studies, International Journal of Offender Therapy and Comparative Criminology, and Crime, Law and Social Change, among others.
+I am currently working on a book that examines the experiences of people who have had a loved one taken by homicide.
+When I was an advanced graduate student, I served as the Project Manager for a research team that collected interview and official data from adult men who were in prison.
+My published works have examined a range of topics, including sexual assault in prison, gangs, prison ethnography, organizational offending, and the use of life events calendars to improve the reliability and validity of self-reported interview data.
+Some of the journals that my work has appeared in include the Journal of Criminal Justice, the Journal of Quantitative Criminology, Deviant Behavior, Punishment & Society, International Journal of Offender Therapy and Comparative Criminology, and Crime, Law and Social Change, among others.

 Auburn Prison